 the value of the first byte (header) is either 0xE6 or 0xE7.
 It indicates that the following bytes don't contain a plain COSEM APDU but contain a COSEM APDU with a prefix:

-0xE6 indicates a request message from a DLMS/COSEM client to a DLMS/COSEM server or a request message from a DLMS/COSEM server to a DLMS/COSEM client (data notification);
+0xE6 indicates a request message from a DLMS®/COSEM client to a DLMS®/COSEM server or a request message from a DLMS®/COSEM server to a DLMS®/COSEM client (data notification);

-0xE7 indicates a response from the DLMS/COSEM server to the DLMS/COSEM client;
+0xE7 indicates a response from the DLMS®/COSEM server to the DLMS®/COSEM client;

 the second byte carries an identifier of the destination network where the messages are transferred to.
 This allows accessing several networks using the same or different communication protocols through the same gateway.
 The network ID is not linked to the communication protocol and can be set to any value.
 If only one network exists, 0x00 shall be used.